 The school has adopted the criteria set out in the LA's admission policy.
-The school welcomes pupils with known special educational needs and disability, as well as identifying and providing for those not previously identified as having SEN. The admission arrangements for all pupils are in accordance with national legislation, including the Equality Act 2010.
-This includes pupils with any level of SEN (See Christ Church CE School Admissions Policy).
+The school welcomes pupils with known special educational needs and disability, as well as identifying and providing for those not previously identified as having SEND.
+The admission arrangements for all pupils are in

-Roles and Responsibilities of the Special Educational Needs Coordinator (SENCO):
+Roles and Responsibilities of the Special Educational Needs Coordinator (SENDCO):

-- overseeing the day-to-day operation of the policy - coordinating provision for pupils with SEN - liaising with the Designated Teacher where a looked after pupil has SEN - advising on the graduated approach to providing SEN support - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - liaising with parents of pupils with SEN - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - being a key point of contact with external agencies, especially the local authority and its support services - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned - working with the head teacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - ensuring that the school keeps the records of all pupils with SEN up to date.
+- overseeing the day-to-day operation of the policy - coordinating provision for pupils with SEND - liaising with the Designated Teacher where a looked after pupil has SEND - advising on the graduated approach to providing SEND support - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - liaising with parents of pupils with SEND - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - being a key point of contact with external agencies, especially the local authority and its support services - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned - working with the head teacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - ensuring that the school keeps the records of all pupils with SEND up to date.